PostHog/posthog.com/contents/blog/making-something-people-want.md

 It's one thing to build _something_, it's another to build something that _people want_.

-Every principle here, that applied at 0 users, is still relevant today at ~50K developers in the community.
-In fact, you have to push harder to make this happen when you get bigger.
+This principle, and the ones that follow in this post, applied at 0 users and are still relevant today at ~50K developers in our community.
+In fact, we have had to push harder to make them happen as we have gotten bigger.

 ## We started with a problem we'd had